 One of the nice features beyond standard monitoring is the ability to set geofence and security monitoring.
 This will be useful when anchoring and leaving the boat, or just for general security.

 One big advantage that BoatCommand has over the other solutions is such a rich web and mobile app.
 All of the other systems I’ve used are 100% text based, which is easy to use from any phone, but very limiting in terms of historical data, and how you interact with it.
 Trying to remember the random short codes to ask for battery voltage, or to change things remotely, is pretty difficult.
 Everything nowadays has a web or app for it, so it makes sense that folks should be doing the same for monitoring your boat.

-I’ve had the BoatCommand system in place for about 5 weeks, and have had no major issues or problems with it – very easy to setup.
+I’ve had the BoatCommand system in place for almost 2 years, and have had no major issues or problems with it – very easy to setup.
 It reliably reports the condition of my boat, and I have been alerted to several things remotely that I would not have known without it.
-So far, so good!
-We’ll see how it fares during the height of boating season with trips around Puget Sound.